• Skip to primary navigation

 Instant Pot BBQ Shredded Beef – buns, extra BBQ sauce, pickles or pepperoncini slices, Skillet Mac and Cheese, store bought baked beans, store bought coleslaw, chips, homemade lemonade

-Chili Dog Bar – Buns, hot dogs, chili for hot dogs, all your favorite chili dog toppings, chips, cold macaroni salad from grocery store deli, Instant Pot Corn on the Cob, Raspberry Jello Fluff
+Chili Dog Bar – Buns, hot dogs, chili for hot dogs, all your favorite chili dog toppings, chips, cheese tortellini pasta salad OR cold macaroni salad from grocery store deli, Instant Pot Corn on the Cob, Raspberry Jello Fluff

 Grilled Chicken BLT Sandwiches – Buttermilk Grilled Chicken, Horseradish Cream Sauce, crispy cooked bacon, tomato, lettuce, buns, Cheesy Potato Casserole, Roasted Asparagus, Raspberry Jell-O Fluff , deviled eggs